zicat/tributary/doc/tributary_design_guide.md

 ## FileChannel Design

-To meet above requirements, tributary implement a reliable file channel.
-The file channel depends on disk for persistence, which ensures the reliability of records and improves the scale of unconsumed records for failure.
+The file channel uses disks for data persistence to ensure data reliability.
+Compared to memory, it greatly improves fault tolerance.

-When a large amount of records needs to be temporarily stored, the implementation of channel based on memory may cause serious GC, which may affect the efficiency of records sinking and even cause program crash.
+In fault scenarios, it is necessary to temporarily store a large amount of unconsumed data.
+Implementing this based on memory may result in serious GC issues, which could affect sinks and even cause program crashes.

-In order to support multiple sinks, sinks should maintain the GroupOffset by themself.
-In case of failure, they only need to design their own failure strategy, which will not affect the source and other sinks.
+To support multi-sinks scenarios, each sink needs to maintain its own GroupOffset.
+In case of failures, each sink can be designed with different fault-tolerance strategies without affecting other sinks, sources, or channels.

 ## FileChannel Implement

-In open source products, it is relatively simple to implement the file channel based on [Apache Kafka](https://kafka.apache.org/), which basically meets the requirements for channel isolation and reliability.
-However [Apache Kafka](https://kafka.apache.org/) also has some features not match, including:
+In open source products, the implementation of the file channel based on [Apache Kafka](https://kafka.apache.org/) is relatively simple and basically meets the requirements for channel isolation and reliability.
+However,[Apache Kafka](https://kafka.apache.org/) also has some features that do not match the file channel, including:

 1. The design of logical offset and index

-   Kafka locates the actual physical offset of the file based on logical offset.
-To do this, it is necessary to write an index file storing the mapping of logical offset to physical offset, which is a waste of performance.
+   Kafka uses index files to map the logical offset to the physical offset.
+To achieve this functionality, updating the index file is required when writing data, which is a waste of performance.

-   In tributary, the file channel is designed to directly store physical offset and use physical offset to fetch records directly.
+   In the tributary, the offsets stored in sinks are physical offsets, which can support disk access through this offset.

 2. Kafka Service

-   Kafka provide the log operation service, so that each batch of records needs to be transmitted through the network.
+   Kafka is a logging service and data must be transmitted over the network.

-   In tributary, the channel is designed to write the records to the local disk reducing the cost of network transmission.
+   In tributary, the file channel directly writes data to the local disk, saving unnecessary network expenses.

 3. Data lifecycle

-   In normal, tributary can delete the data file after the consumption of all sinks is completed, which ensures the fast release of the operating system page cache and disk usage.

-   Kafka does not support to delete segments directly, although Kafka supports setting data expiration.
-The expiration time is too small to cope with the failure scenario.

-   In tributary, the channel is designed to retain the data file after the failure until the consumption is resumed.
+   Under normal circumstances, when a file has been successfully consumed by all sinks, the file channel can directly delete the file to ensure the quick release of system resources.

+   Kafka not support directly deleting consumed segments.
+Although it is possible to set an expiration time, it is not appropriate in this scenario.

 For the above reasons, the [Tributary-Channel](../tributary-channel) implements the [FileChannel](../tributary-channel/tributary-channel-file/src/main/java/org/zicat/tributary/channel/file/FileChannel.java) based on disk.

-This design ensures that the deployment of the tributary does not require additional external dependencies, but has certain requirements on the disk space and storage efficiency of the machine.
+The design of file channel allows tributary deployment to be independent of Kafka components, but requires sufficient disk capacity on the machine.

 ### Tributary FileChannel Implement

 #### About Segment

-Because the records in the distribution system often exists in a short life cycle, in theory a record can be deleted from the disk after it is consumed successfully by all sinks.
+Under normal circumstances, the data lifecycle of a distribution system is transient, and in theory, a record can be deleted immediately after it has been successfully consumed by all sinks.

-However, in order to meet the basic characteristics of the disk, the [FileChannel](../tributary-channel/tributary-channel-file/src/main/java/org/zicat/tributary/channel/file/FileChannel.java) manage files in the form of segments.
+However, in order to cater to the characteristics of the disk, [FileChannel](../tributary-channel/tributary-channel-file/src/main/java/org/zicat/tributary/channel/file/FileChannel.java) manages data through segments.

-Segments should not be too small, because frequent creation and deletion will introduce additional performance overhead.

-Similarly, segments should not be too large, because too large segments cannot be deleted in time, which will occupy too many operating system page cache resources.
+Segments cannot be too small, as frequent creation and deletion will bring additional performance overhead.
+At the same time, segments cannot be too large, as large segments will cause expired data to be deleted inefficiently, resulting in waste of system resources.

-The reasonable size of the segment file is about 2G-4G.
+The appropriate size for a segment file is between 2G and 4G.

 ![image](picture/segment_struct.png)

-The internal data of the segment is managed according to the fixed-size block.
-The writing operation is responsible for writing the data to the block.
-When the block is filled completely, the system calls to write to page cache.
+Within the segment, data is managed using the block.
+The write operation is only responsible for writing the data into the block.
+Once the block is filled, the data will be written into the page cache of the operating system.

-The advantage of the block is that it shields the impact of small data (data less than 4K) , and has great benefits for stable writing.
+The advantage of using blocks as the minimum writing unit is that it shields the impact of small data on writing and ensures the stability of the writing process.

-Generally, the appropriate block is 32K.
-If the record itself is larger than 1K, the block can be appropriately increased.
+The recommended block size under normal circumstances is 32k.
+If a single record itself is relatively large, such as exceeding 1K, the block size can be appropriately increased.

-Segment supports compression(snappy, zstd) based on block granularity.
-The full block will be compressed first before written to page cache.
-Therefore, the size of the block written to disk is different from that in memory.
+Segment supports block-level compression, so if compression policies such as snappy or zstd are configured, the block will be compressed before being written to the page cache, resulting in a difference between the actual size written to disk and the size in memory.

 Go to the source code of [Segment](../tributary-channel/tributary-channel-base/src/main/java/org/zicat/tributary/channel/Segment.java) for more